psychopy/workshops/source/3days/day2/debuggingOnline.rst

 2. Push your experiment little and often (don't make your full experiment perfectly locally and then try to push it online)
 3. Read the `crib sheet <https://discourse.psychopy.org/t/psychopy-python-to-javascript-crib-sheet/14601>`_
 4. Check out the `psychoJS documentation <https://psychopy.github.io/psychojs/>`_
+5. Update to the latest release!
+Version 2021.2. improved transpiling alot and you can save *alot* of manual debugging online using that version.

 The forum is always there!